fdegir/infra-workshop/bifrost/README.md

 # Creating Virtual Machines <a name="create-vms"></a>

-In this section, we will create the virtual machines we will provision and bootstrap for the rest of the workshop.
+The workshop will use virtual machines for provisioning and bootstrapping.
+The operating system the VMs will be provisioned with is Ubuntu 16.04 and it is important these machines have sufficient performance to achieve this.

+Nested virtualization will help in this case since the machine each participant is provided with is created on an OpenStack cloud and the machines we will be provisioning and bootstrapping are running within that instance.
+(L2 guest) [3]

-The workshop will use KVM so it is necessary to ensure CPU virtualization extensions are available and nested virtualization is enabled.
+In order for us to be able to use nested virtualization, we must ensure it is supported by the CPU meaning that CPU virtualization extensions are available and nested virtualization is enabled.
+[4]

 ```bash
 grep -i -E "vmx|svm" /proc/cpuinfo